mmaleki92/realpython/f_strings.md

 ![alt text](fstrings.drawio.svg)

 Before f-strings, the `.format()` strings method was another solution, but it can be verbose and lacks the flexibility of f-strings.
-You can format the previous code using it:
+You can format the previous code using the `.format()` string method:

 ```python
 >>> name = "Jack"